Counselling

 View our top ten tips to manage your wellbeing

-This webpage was last reviewed in July 2023.
+This webpage was last reviewed and updated in July 2025.

 If you would benefit from professional psychological support, we offer a confidential counselling service.
 You can access counselling sessions via phone, Zoom or for those within travelling distance to Altrincham, face to face.